Blog

 Bloomberg was an early mover to React Native.
 Their consumer mobile app delivers real-time financial data, market news, and personalized content to millions of finance professionals and investors.

-Why they chose it: Bloomberg's engineering team wanted to deliver a consistent experience across platforms while iterating fast on new content features.
-Building and maintaining two separate native apps for their rapidly evolving content strategy was too slow.
+Why they chose it: Bloomberg's team wanted a consistent experience across platforms while moving fast on new content features.
+Building two separate native apps for their evolving content strategy was too slow.

-What they built: The Bloomberg team reported that React Native's component-based architecture worked well for their data-heavy UI.
-Financial dashboards, stock charts, and news feeds are composed from reusable components that render consistently on both platforms.
-The app handles high-frequency data updates (stock prices, market indices, breaking news alerts) with the kind of responsiveness that financial professionals demand.
+What they built: The Bloomberg team reported that the component-based architecture worked well for their data-heavy UI.
+Financial dashboards, stock charts, and news feeds all use reusable components that render the same way on both platforms.
+The app handles real-time data updates (stock prices, market indices, breaking news) with the speed that financial professionals demand.

-Bloomberg's adoption of React Native is notable because finance apps have strict requirements around performance, security, and data accuracy.
-The fact that one of the world's leading financial data providers trusts React Native for their consumer app says a lot about the framework's maturity.
+Bloomberg's adoption is notable because finance apps have strict requirements around performance, security, and data accuracy.
+The fact that one of the world's leading financial data providers trusts this framework for their consumer app says a lot about its maturity.

 Want to build your own React Native app?
 CatDoes is an AI-powered React Native app builder that generates production-ready code from a text description.
 No JavaScript required, no Xcode or Android Studio setup.
 Describe your app and CatDoes handles the rest.
 Start building for free.